top of page

 Research

-In my work, I believe it is important to prioritize the study of under-researched and minority languages, and focus on "interface" areas at the crossroads of language sound, structure, and meaning.
-You can read more about my research projects below.
+In my work, I believe it is important to prioritize the study of under-researched and minority languages, and to focus on ‘‘interface’’ areas at the crossroads of language sound, structure, and meaning.
+You can read more about my research projects below!

 Prosody in under-researched languages